xyba1337/Temporary-website-whitelist-using-an-invite-code/README.md

 Please let me know if you want any other feature to be added to this project.
 I am thinking of a limited use feature for codes, or make the codes expire after some time.

-Also let me know if you find any security issues/risks within in my project, so I can sort them out asap.
+Also let me know if you find any security issues/risks within my project, so I can sort them out asap.
 -xyba | discord: xyba#2085